m-kupiec/compendium-react/README.md

       >
       > [React](https://react.dev/learn/passing-props-to-a-component)
   - "If you want to give a prop a default value to fall back on when no value is specified, you can do it with the destructuring by putting `=` and the default value right after the parameter" ([React](https://react.dev/learn/passing-props-to-a-component))
+  - "props are immutable . . .
+When a component needs to change its props (for example, in response to a user interaction or new data), it will have to “ask” its parent component to pass it different props—a new object!
+Its old props will then be cast aside, and eventually the JavaScript engine will reclaim the memory taken by them." ([React](https://react.dev/learn/passing-props-to-a-component))
   - > Forwarding props with the JSX spread syntax . . .
     >
     > ```jsx